No two weddings are the same, meaning no two weddings will ever be the same to plan.

-While it would be easier if we could write a blog and explain how much a wedding planner will cost based on the wedding you want, a lot more goes into the planning, and therefore the pricing, of a wedding than meets the eye.
-Understanding wedding planning pricing models, what kinds of fees to expect, and what is going to make up the cost of your wedding planning at the end of the day can remove a lot of stress and anxiety from the process of choosing and hiring a wedding planner.
+Understanding wedding planning pricing models, what kinds of fees to expect, and what is going to make up the cost of your wedding planner’s services at the end of the day can remove a lot of stress and anxiety from the process of choosing and hiring a wedding planner.

 Finding a wedding planner should be based on the values we talk about in this blog (style, service type, and overall fit), with pricing being the final consideration.
-Make sure you fully understand how your planner prices their services and any additional fees that could be added on before making your final decision to hire a planner.
+Make sure you fully understand how your planner prices their services and any additional fees that could be added on before making your final decision on which planner you’d like to hire.

 The planner will provide a list of what their service entails, detailing what services they will provide throughout your planning, vendors they will find and hire on your behalf, and what their day of execution will look like, and quote you a final price based on all of this.
 The risk of this model comes in the rigidity of it – once the plan has been set it will be difficult to make adjustments without needing to pay your planner additional fees or even losing money.

-If you are interested in wedding management services rather than full planning services you will likely be looking at flat-rate pricing.
+If you are interested in wedding management services (aka day-of coordination) rather than full planning services you will likely be looking at flat-rate pricing.
 Because a significant amount of planning will be done by you and your partner(s), percentage and hourly pricing often don’t work well.

 When looking at wedding management services be sure to understand exactly what level of support you will be receiving.
 Some planners are with you for the majority of your planning and some will step in weeks or days in advance.
-As always, cover your ASS-ets and ensure you understand exactly what service you are purchasing, what the scope of services is and how it will be priced.
+As always, read your contracts to ensure you understand exactly what service you are purchasing, what is covered in the scope of work for that service and how it will be priced.

 Every wedding is different, and the planning behind every wedding is different, and the needs of some nearlyweds may cause their wedding to take longer to plan than another wedding with a very similar final result.
-In this case, you may end up paying quite a bit more than if you were to receive the same service from a planner with a more traditional planning model.
+In this case, you may end up paying quite a bit more than if you were to receive the same service from a planner with one of the pricing models discussed above.

 As always, read your contract carefully and ensure you fully understand how your planners bills their hour and their estimated time to plan your wedding.